liamgrankin/Bellabeat-Case-Study/README.md

   summary()
 ```
 ![image](https://github.com/liamgrankin/Bellabeat-Case-Study/assets/54017776/2f864dd7-09f8-4edf-bfb8-399cfb5b8586)
+## Process
+The next step is to process the data.
+Let's take the data and tools that we have assembled and format the data in a way ready for analysis.

 We can already see from the Total Minutes Asleep and Total Time in Bed summaries that there is a clear discrepency.
 This is something we should definitely explore down the line.
 I then brought the data into SQL so I could easily group the data into different categories.
 First, let's use our information on the sedentary minutes to see divide the users based on their time spent sendentary per day.